Skip to main content

 PROBE_EDDY_CURRENT_CALIBRATE_AUTO CHIP=fly_eddy_probe

-• After completion, click the ACCEPT button in the dialog box, and the system will start calibrating the EDDY height
+• After completion, click the ACCEPT button in the dialog box, the system will start calibrating the EDDY height

 Temperature Compensation